The ReCORK Recycled Cork midsole: redefining sustainable footwear by recycling wine corks.

 Introducing an incredible, versatile, carbon negative footwear component.

-In the world of footwear production, performance tends to trump all.
+Sustainability is often an afterthought in the world of footwear production, where performance tends to trump all.
 Softer, lighter, stronger materials; materials with more bounce for each ounce.
 Major players rely on innovation to gain attention in one of the world’s most hotly contested markets.
-Sustainability is often an afterthought, if it’s a thought at all.
+Sustainability has long been bottom of the list of priorities, if it’s a thought at all.
 For us, that was never going to cut it.

 The ReCORK Recycled Cork midsole is a component that shows what’s possible when sustainability is the key principle driving innovation.
 This material is unlike anything the world has seen before, and not only because it’s made from post-consumer recycled wine corks.
 The ReCORK Recycled Cork midsole competes with petroleum-based foams in all key performance metrics, but it measures vastly differently on another crucial scale.
 While fossil fuel synthetics emit huge quantities of greenhouse gasses, the ReCORK Recycled Cork midsole is carbon-negative.
 It has the net effect of removing CO2 from the atmosphere.

 What sets the ReCORK Recycled Cork midsole apart?